by Justin Williams

 His body followed.

 Alma dropped the blade, her hand burned and blistered.
-I reached out to help her, staggering away from Morris’s body.
-I held her by her waist, and she hung onto my shoulders.
-A drop of rain fell to her cheek.
-Then another.
+As we staggered away from Reynolds’ fallen body, I held her by her waist, and she hung onto my shoulders.

 When the smoke began finally to clear, we surveyed what remained of the mob, the forest, the night.
 We turned to the path.
 The great oak, the strength and the life, remained, and with it, my hope.
 The mob had not fared as well.